Azure/az-hop/docs/tutorials/Implementing_Azure_HPC_OnDemand_Platform_Lab_1.md

 > Note: You will perform this installation by using Ansible playbooks, which supports setup for individual components and an entire solution.
 In either case, its necessary to account for dependencies between components.
 The setup script **install.sh** in the root directory of the repository performs the installation in the intended order.
 The components include: **ad**, **linux**, **add_users**, **lustre**, **ccportal**, **cccluster** (this component requires that custom images are present in the compute gallery), **scheduler**, **ood**, **grafana**, **telegraf**, and **chrony**.

-### Task 1: Install and configure Azure HPC OnDemand Platform software components
+### Task 1: Install Azure HPC OnDemand Platform software components

 1. On the lab computer, in the browser window displaying the Azure portal, within the SSH session to the Azure VM, run the following command to invoke the installation of the Azure HPC OnDemand Platform software components: